Domestic recycling collection procedures

 - envelopes (windowed or non-windowed)

-- telephone books to include Yellow Pages
+- telephone books including Yellow Pages

 - clean old clothes